High school cross country runners racing — Cooper Lutkenhaus

 The Aerobic Foundation: Why Cross Country Matters for 800m Success

 Here’s what many 800m coaches miss: you can’t build elite middle-distance speed without an aerobic engine.
-Cooper’s 16:23.4 5k as a freshman wasn’t a distraction from his 800m development-it was the foundation.
+Cooper’s 16:23.4 5k as a freshman wasn’t a distraction from his 800m development.
+It was the foundation.

 At 16:23 for 5k, Cooper demonstrated an aerobic capacity equivalent to 4:20-4:25 mile pace.
 This aerobic base allows him to run 800m splits at 1:42 pace without immediately spiking lactate levels beyond clearable thresholds.